Natasha Oakley Flaunts Killer Body In A Skimpy Cheetah-Print Bikini And Semi-Sheer Cover-Up

 "What a babe," added a fourth admirer.

-Meanwhile, Natasha’s business partner Devin took to her Instagram account this morning to show off the newest addition to the Monday Swimwear line.
-The model opted to rock the black version of the style while lounging on the couch.
+Meanwhile, Natasha's business partner Devin took to her Instagram account this morning to show off the newest addition to the Monday Swimwear line.
+The model rocked the black version of the style while lounging on a couch.